 One of the main elements of the GDPR is an emphasis on minimizing the amount of data collected to just what is necessary to conduct business with the individual.
 Minimizing the amount of information collected and stored limits the amount of information available in the system, thereby limiting what hackers and thieves can potentially access in the event of a breach.
 Even if your business doesn’t operate in Europe, information minimization can assist with improving data security.

 A proactive approach in keeping HR information safe can mitigate security threats, but it is important to understand that breaches can still occur.
 Having a disaster recovery plan in place will minimize the amount of time that your system is down and help to re-secure your data faster.
 There should be clear procedures in place for responding to a data breach so that the right employees know what to do in the event of a breach.

 When a breach does occur, it’s essential that HR managers understand how to handle the breach.
 Employees whose information has been breached must be notified and proper authorities must be contacted to investigate and report the breach.
 Having a plan in place can make it quicker and easier to recover from a breach, helping to secure information before further damage can be done and resolving issues stemming from the breach.

 Every company must be proactive in order to keep employee data safe and secure.
 While an HRIS already comes with certain security measures in place, the best practices in this article can help to optimize the effectiveness of those tools.

-If you’re in the market for an HRIS that can help you keep your information safer, we can help!
+If you’re in the market for top HRIS software that can help you keep your information safer, we can help!
 Visit our vendor listing page to research your options or visit our HR software match page if you’d like some selection assistance from HRIS experts.